pivotal-cf/syslog-migration-release/README.md

      * `job_index` - structured data of `-`  and `[job=%s index=%d]` prefixed in the message
      * `job_index_id` - structured data of `-` and `[job=%s index=%d id=%s]` prefixed in the message

+ * `syslog.migration.cleanup_conf_files` - List of filenames to remove from /etc/rsyslog.d/
 ---